gzgracez/CS-109A-Final-Project/docs/index.md

 For our final project, we used the Spotify API to curate the playlist of our friend Grace.
 We had three goals:
 + to create the best performing model to classify songs as in or out of Grace's playlist
 + to use that model to suggest new songs for Grace's playlist
-+ to produce a user-friendly interface to display our analysis
++ to produce a user-friendly interface to display our analysis, so that this method could be replicated for anyone's playlist

 You've listened to your playlist.
 And you've listened to it again.
 How can _you_ create a new playlist that is tailored to _your_ tastes?
 Let's find out.